zama-ai/concrete/docs/tutorial/extensions.md

 # Extensions

-**Concrete Numpy** tries to support **NumPy** as much as possible, but due to some technical limitations, not everything can be supported.
+**Concrete-Numpy** tries to support **NumPy** as much as possible, but due to some technical limitations, not everything can be supported.
 On top of that, there are some things **NumPy** lack, which are useful.
-In some of these situations, we provide extensions in **Concrete Numpy** to improve your experience.
+In some of these situations, we provide extensions in **Concrete-Numpy** to improve your experience.

 ## cnp.zero()